msyao/just-feel-pepper-client/README.md

 [Just Feel Pepper Back End](https://github.com/msyao/just-feel-pepper-api).

 ##Future Features
-1. Have pepper-shaped rating icons for users to rate and calculate average spiciness from data
+1. Have pepper-shaped rating icons for users to rate and calculate average spiciness from data.
-2. Implement search functionality for users to search reviews and content
+2. Implement 3rd party API and seach rfunctionality for users to discover peppers in different locations.